Toon Tone

 Toon Tone runs entirely in your web browser.
 There is nothing to install, no account to create, and no paywall.
 The game loads instantly on desktop, tablet, and mobile devices.
 The touch-friendly slider controls are designed for comfortable play on any screen size.

-Every session is self-contained: pick a mode, play 5 rounds, see your score.
+Every session is self-contained: pick a mode, play 5 rounds, and see your average score out of 10.
 You can jump into the Daily Challenge for a shared set of colors that everyone plays, or use Practice mode for unlimited random rounds.
-Your best score is saved locally in your browser.
+Strong scores can be submitted to the leaderboard.

 How to Play Toon Tone